opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/select-version-woh.md

 ### How to find the desired version of the media package?

-Every time a workflow runs a _snapshot_ operation, a new version of the media package is saved to the Asset Manager, starting with version 0.

-There isn't currently an easy way to list all the versions of a media package so here are some tips:
+There isn't currently an easy way to list all the versions of a media package.
+If you have access to the database, you can query it with:

-1. Open the event details, go to the _Workflows_ tab, and count all _snapshot_ operations that were run until you reach the one you want.
-To get to the operation list, for each workflow, choose _Details,_ and then _Operations_ > _Details_.

-2. If you have access to the database, you can query it with:

 ```
     select version, archival_date, mediapackage_xml